tremho/odp-documentation/guide_book/src/how/ec/charger/6-battery-charger-summary.md

 ## What We Didn't Do

-This exercise focused on illustrating patterns—not delivering production-grade code.
+This exercise focused on illustrating patterns -— not delivering production-grade code.
 Accordingly:

 - We did **not** fully implement the `Smart Battery` specification.
   Features such as removable batteries, dynamic BatteryMode handling, or full status reporting were omitted for simplicity.